Supercomputing in Europe: Finland

 CSC – IT Center for Science operated a Cray XC30 system called "Sisu" with 244 TFlop/s.
 In September 2014 the system was upgraded to Cray XC40, giving a theoretical peak of 1,688 TFLOPS.
 Sisu was ranked 37th in the November 2014 Top500 list, but had dropped to 107th by November 2017.
+By the end of 2023, the CSC was operating a new LUMI system at a sustained 380 petaflops, making it the top performing HPC in Europe while awaiting JUPITER's construction as part of the European High-Performance Computing Joint Undertaking.

 France

 The Commissariat à l'énergie atomique et aux énergies alternatives (CEA) operates the Tera 100 machine in the Research and Technology Computing Center in Essonne, Île-de-France.
 The Tera 100 has a peak processing speed of 1,050 teraflops, making it the fastest supercomputer in Europe in 2011.
 Built by Groupe Bull, it had 140,000 processors.

 The National Computer Center of Higher Education (French acronym: CINES) was established in Montpellier in 1999, and offers computer services for research and higher education.
-In 2014 the Occigen system was installed, which was manufacturered by the Bull, Atos Group.
+In 2014 the Occigen system was installed, which was manufactured by the Bull, Atos Group.
 It has 50,544 cores and a peak performance of 2.1 Petaflops.